If you want to create an unshakable Memory Palace training routine, here’s the most important point:

 It’s no joking matter.

 You need to identify the aspects holding you back and them eliminate them.
 Like we talked about at the top of this post.

-Start with these questions and avenues for exploration:
+Here are some more questions and avenues for exploration:

 Are your internal distractions more physical than mental?

 If they are internal and psychological, look at your diet.
 Is it helping or causing harm?

 How restful is a night’s sleep for you?
 Are you getting enough sleep?

 Take a long look at how you are treating your physical body because it correlates directly to the results you can achieve mentally.